 (Manager) will attend in order to represent management's case.
-(HR Adviser) and a legal representative will also be present to assist me in an advisory capacity.
+(HR Adviser) will also be present to assist me in an advisory capacity.

 The hearing will be convened in accordance with Falkirk Council's Capability Policy & Procedure.
 You should be aware that this hearing may result in termination of your employment with Falkirk Council and that it is your right to be accompanied to this meeting by a Trade Union Representative or representative of your choice.